20 Ecommerce Advantages and Disadvantages You Need to Know

 Ecommerce Disadvantage #5: You Need to Ship Your Products

 Customers consider shipping times to be one of the worst ecommerce disadvantages.
 When a customer shops in person she can take the product home right away.
 But, with online shopping, most customers receive their products in a week or more.
 While Amazon offers same day shipping, it wasn’t a profitable model until they created Amazon Prime.
 It only became profitable because they have tens of millions of Prime members.
 The solution is to be transparent with your customer.
 Let them know when they can expect packages when they place an order.

 Even though one of the benefits of ecommerce is that it’s growing, physical retail still owns most of the market share.
 In 2014, the retail industry had accumulated over $22 trillion.
 Yet, ecommerce had only made $1.3 trillion worldwide.
-Having an online store in the early stages allows you to become a leader in your niche.
+Having an online business in the early stages allows you to become a leader in your niche.
 Yet, most money made is in physical retail stores making it an ecommerce disadvantage.
 Hence, why Amazon, despite being the biggest online store, is now creating in-person stores.
 But, keep in mind that $1.3 trillion in sales isn’t a small number.
 There’s still a lot of potential that online retailers can cash in on.
 And this number keeps growing.